bishaldml/Creating-a-simple-CI-CD-pipelilne-using-Cloud-Source-Repositories-Artifact-Registry-and-Cloud-Build./README.md

 ### Build the First production deployment.

 1. Switch to the master branch.
-Inspect cloudbuild.yaml located in sample-app and replace the <version> on lines 11 and 16 with v1.0:
 ```
 git checkout master
 git branch
 ```
+2. Inspect cloudbuild.yaml located in sample-app and replace the <version> on lines 11 and 16 with v1.0:
-2. Navigate to the pod/deployment.yaml file and update the <todo> on line 17 with the correct container image name.
+3. Navigate to the pod/deployment.yaml file and update the <todo> on line 17 with the correct container image name.
-3. Make a commit with your changes on the master branch and push changes to trigger the sample-app-prod-deploy build job:
+4. Make a commit with your changes on the master branch and push changes to trigger the sample-app-prod-deploy build job:
 ```
 git add .
 git commit -m "First production deployment of first version"
 git push -u origin master
 ```
-4. Verify the build executed successfully in cloud history page, and verify the production-deployment application was deployed onto the prod namespace of the cluster.
+5. Verify the build executed successfully in cloud history page, and verify the production-deployment application was deployed onto the prod namespace of the cluster.
-5. Expose the production-deployment on the prod namespace to a loadBalancer service named prod-deployment-service on port 8080, to the one specified in the Dockerfile.
+6. Expose the production-deployment on the prod namespace to a loadBalancer service named prod-deployment-service on port 8080, to the one specified in the Dockerfile.

 Create a ```prod-deployment-service.yaml``` in the ```prod/``` directory:
 ```
-vi prod-deployment-service.yam
+vi prod-deployment-service.yaml
 ```
 Paste the below contents on the above created file:
 ```